Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

     * Use the arrow key to execute the same command again
     * Try typing *e* then pressing tab twice, what do you see?
     * Try adding *c* to make *ec* and pressing tab again.
 What happens?
-    * Try to copy/paste your *echo* command "echo 'My first command'
+    * Try to copy/paste your *echo* command "echo 'My first command'"
     * Try to clear the screen, can you still paste your *echo* command?
     * Try to *echo* 'My first command 'once with the *-n* option and once with the *-N* option.
 What do you notice?